ont-app/igraph-jena/README.md

 ```

-If we have an existing Jena Model, we can define an IGgraph wrapper around it:
+If we have an existing Jena Model, we can define an IGraph wrapper around it:
 ```
 > (def g (jgraph/make-jena-graph <existing-jena-model>))
 ```